The most wonderful time for brands

 Evolution of Christmas

 Today, the festivities and values are significantly emphasized through commercialization and sensory overload, driven by the many corporate/retail brands eager to morph the Christmas brand to theirs.
 Iconic Christmas songs like All I Want for Christmas Is You by Mariah Carey and classic movies like It’s a Wonderful Life are all geared to keep the Christmas spirit alive against the harsh distractions of Black Friday, Cyber Monday, and Boxing Day.
-The silver-lining is that all the shopping is tied with the notion of gift-giving.
+The silver lining is that all the shopping is tied with the notion of gift-giving.
 It is a practice of sharing your good fortunes, expressing your love and friendship.

 The Spirit of Christmas

-The 30th President of the United States, Calvin Coolidge once said that “Christmas is not a time nor a season, but a state of mind.”
-The Christmas brand is a feeling of happiness, wonderment, togetherness, festivities, joy and love; brought out by merriment (eating and drinking), holiday decor, lights, gifts, ritual traditions, music, and storytelling.
+The 30th President of the United States, Calvin Coolidge, once said that “Christmas is not a time nor a season, but a state of mind.”
+The Christmas brand is a feeling of happiness, wonderment, togetherness, festivities, joy and love, brought out by merriment (eating and drinking), holiday decor, lights, gifts, ritual traditions, music, and storytelling.
 The ultimate goal is rekindling the nostalgic holiday magic we cherished as children.

-Hallmark is a master of capturing the holiday spirit through stories of reunited loved ones, kindness of strangers, family-values, and holiday love stories.
+Hallmark is a master of capturing the holiday spirit through stories of reunited loved ones, the kindness of strangers, family-values, and holiday love stories.
 Last year, Hallmark made over $600 million in advertising associated with their 37 holiday-themed movies.
 Last year, Christmas movies recorded 85 million viewers.